Asus ZenBook 14X OLED Space Edition review

 Asus ZenBook 14X OLED Space Edition: Two minute review

-The Asus ZenBook 14X OLED Space Edition was made for a very specific group of people, and it won’t just meet their expectations, it’ll blow clear past them and look fantastic while doing it.
+The Asus ZenBook 14X OLED Space Edition was made for a very specific group of people, and it won’t just meet their expectations; it will blow clear past them – and look fantastic while doing it.

-Whether it’s the quality of its crisp and vibrant OLED display or the incredible performance of its Intel Alder Lake processor, the ZenBook 14X OLED Space Edition is the best Ultrabook we’ve gotten our hands on so far this year, and given the hardware it’s packing under the hood, it will almost certainly be in the fight for the top spot even as more of this year’s ultrabooks roll our from competing laptop makers.
+Whether it’s the quality of its crisp and vibrant OLED display, or the incredible performance of its Intel Alder Lake processor, the ZenBook 14X OLED Space Edition is the best Ultrabook we’ve had our hands on so far this year.
+And, given the hardware it’s packing under the hood, it will almost certainly be in the fight for the top spot even as more of this year’s Ultrabooks roll out from competing laptop makers.

-But anyone can slap an Alder Lake Core i9 and OLED display into their Ultrabook and they’re likely to get similar performance.
-What makes the ZenBook 14X OLED Space Edition stand apart from the rest is that last bit.
-The Space Edition was designed to celebrate the 25th anniversary of Asus’s sending its laptops into space in 1997, and it’s full of all kinds of unnecessary but awesome touches that won’t mean much to the uninitiated, but if you know the meaning of the latin term Ad Astra then this is your laptop.
+Surely anyone can combine an Alder Lake Core i9 with in an OLED display in their Ultrabook and likely get similar performance.
+But what makes the ZenBook 14X OLED Space Edition stand apart from the rest is that last bit in its name.
+The Space Edition was designed to celebrate the 25th anniversary of Asus sending its laptops into space in 1997, and the device is brimming with all kinds of unnecessary but awesome touches that won’t mean much to the uninitiated; but if you know the meaning of the latin term Ad Astra, then this is your laptop.

-Sadly, the ZenBook 14X Space Edition’s attempt at true greatness gets cut short way too soon by its subpar battery life, which burns out quicker than even many of the newer gaming laptops we’ve seen in the past year.
-For an Ultrabook this expensive, we really expected the battery to hold out for longer than it did.
+Sadly, the ZenBook 14X OLED Space Edition’s attempt at true greatness is cut short way too soon by its sub-par battery life, which burns out more quickly than even many of the newer gaming laptops we’ve seen in the past year.
+For an Ultrabook of this price, we really expected the battery to hold out for far longer.

-And while it certainly makes writing a review easier, the lack of configuration options is also something we aren’t thrilled with.
-Whether the ZenBook 14X OLED Space Edition needs something as powerful as a Core i9 Alder Lake processor is debateable, and a slightly less powerful processor might have been a good trade off for more battery life.
+And while it certainly makes writing a review easier, the lack of configuration options is also something that disappoints.
+Whether the ZenBook 14X OLED Space Edition needs something as powerful as a Core i9 Alder Lake processor is debatable – a slightly less powerful processor might have been a good trade-off for greater battery life.
 Alder Lake chips soak up energy like a supermassive black hole, so some moderation might have helped here.

-But what is moderation anyway when you shoot for the Moon?
-The Asus ZenBook 14X OLED Space Edition does just that, and despite its shortcomings still finds itself among the stars.
+But what is moderation anyway when you're shooting for the Moon?
+The Asus ZenBook 14X OLED Space Edition does just that, and despite its shortcomings it still finds itself among the stars.
 Just don’t forget to bring a charger.

 Asus ZenBook 14X OLED Space Edition: Price and availability